wosstate1687/svs/README.md

 - Use Fire Crystals 

 🚫 DON’T:
-Upgrade pets 🐾 / Upgrade hero shards  / Upgrade Gear / Use any other speedups 
+Upgrade pets 🐾 / Use hero shards  / Upgrade Gear / Use any other speedups 

 Good luck!
 See you tomorrow for Day #2 :)
 ```